Web Agents Should Use Typed Actions Instead of Click-Based Browsing: Case Studies

-\myparagraph{Travel Planning.} This case study shows how a travel planning task can be expressed concisely with the verb layer.
+This case study shows how a travel planning task can be expressed concisely with the verb layer, and why the same task is easy to mishandle with low-level interaction primitives.
 The user request is as follows:

 The task is not just to recommend museums and hotels.
 It also asks for a specific ranking: for each candidate hotel, compute its distance to each selected museum and aggregate these distances into a single total.
+Figure~\ref{fig:workflow-comparison} contrasts low-level interaction traces with verb-level composition.

-With verbs, the task is expressed as a short executable procedure with explicit intermediate results.
+With web verbs, the task is expressed as a short executable procedure with explicit intermediate results.
 It naturally decomposes into two steps.
 First, the agent identifies candidate museums and hotels in Anchorage by invoking the NLWeb~\cite{MicrosoftNLWeb2025} \texttt{ask} interface wrapped as a verb, which returns structured entities with metadata such as name, description, and location.
 Second, to rank hotels by total distance to the selected museums, the agent invokes the Google Maps verb \texttt{get\_direction}, which returns travel time and distance as structured outputs.
 Figure~\ref{fig:case-study-code-1} shows the agent-synthesized nested-loop procedure.
-Using \texttt{get\_direction}, the synthesized program loops over hotels and museums, accumulates per-pair distances into a per-hotel total, and then sorts hotels by the totals.
+Using \texttt{get\_direction}, the synthesized program loops over hotels and museums, accumulates pairwise distances into a per-hotel total, and then sorts hotels by that total.

+With low-level interaction primitives, the intended computation can be lost when the user request is translated into a long sequence of UI steps.
+In our comparison, a browser agent did not compute the distance from each hotel to each museum and sum the results.
+Instead, it chained the museums as waypoints in a single route and treated that route length as the total.
+The output looked plausible, but it answered a different question.
+The issue was not a failed click.
+It was a mismatch between the user-specified computation and the computation carried out through the UI.